YKhmelnitskiy/Project-2/README.md

 ## Technology

-We use different techniques and libraries learned in the CWR Data Analytics bootcamp, like Flask, HTML, Bootstrap, and Javascript.
+We used different techniques and libraries learned in the CWR Data Analytics bootcamp, like Flask, HTML, Bootstrap, and Javascript.

+## Deployment

+This project has only scholar purposes, so no further analysis or deployment will be provided.
+If you are interested in learning more about Games and Gun violence, you can refer to this website https://videogames.procon.org/ , which contains an interesting analysis of the correlation between this topic.